Your data: business rates

 We will keep your information whilst you are liable for Business Rates (Non-Domestic Rates) in Aberdeen City.
 When you are no longer liable for Business Rates in Aberdeen City and have paid your account in full, we will keep your information for the current financial year, plus six more years.
 We will do this by anonymising our Business Rate records, so your data is removed from them.

 We have a project underway to implement anonymisation in our Business Rates system to remove data which has met this retention period.
 This means we currently still hold information for a longer time.
-We expect to have implemented anonymisation of data in our Business Rates system which has met this retention period by September 2018.
+We will update this page once this work has been completed.

 You have rights to your data, including the right to ask for a copy of it.
 See more information on all the rights you have, how they work in practice, and the contact details of our Data Protection Officer.
 You also have the right to make a complaint to the Information Commissioner’s Office.
 They are the body responsible for making sure organisations like the Council handle your data lawfully.